python-sdbus/python-sdbus/docs/sync_quick.rst

 Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DBus property is defined by wrapping a function with :py:func:`dbus_property` decorator.
+D-Bus property is defined by wrapping a function with :py:func:`dbus_property` decorator.

 Example: ::